-- 4. Toggleall Expander Paks and the PRO-Verter main power switches to ON .
-The Power Hub turns on automatically when connected to the battery bank via the DC bus (Inter-Connect network). - 5.
+- 4. Turn on the main power switches on all Expander Paks and the PRO-Verter. - ~The Power Hub turns on automatically when connected to the battery bank via the DC bus (Inter-Connect network). - 5.
 Verify the Inverter function engages.
-The LED next to "INV" will be illuminated when the inverter is operating correctly (Figure 25).
+The LED next to "INV" will be illuminated when the inverter is operating.

-Figure 25.
+Figure 23.
 PRO-Verter LCD control panel

-C. System Initialization and Calibration
+C. System Start Up and Calibration

-- 1. Turn on PRO-Verter Power Switch, AC IN / OUT breakers. - 2.
-Set the PRO-Verter clock.
-To do this, Rotate the SELECT knob.
-Press SELECT until local time is programmed. - 3.
-Test the PRO-Verter and generator operation.

-The Generator Status LED (Figure 26, left side) will be illuminated green.

-- a.
-Press the CTRL button (Figure 25).
+- 1. Set the PRO-Verter clock.
+Rotate the SELECT knob.
+Press SELECT until local time is programmed. - 2.
+Test the PRO-Verter and generator operation. - The Generator Status LED (Figure 16, left side) will be illuminated green. - a.
+Press the CTRL button (Figure 23).
 Rotate the SELECT knob to "03 Gen Control".
 Press SELECT. - b.
 Rotate the SELECT knob until "Generator ON" appears on the LCD.
 Press SELECT. - i.
-The "Remote Generator Start and Operation" sequence will begin (total process may take 3 minutes).

-Note: The audible "Start-Warning" alarm will sound when the PRO-Verter is connected to a generator.
+The "Remote Generator Start and Operation" sequence will begin (total process may take 3 minutes). - Note: The audible "Start-Warning" alarm will sound when the PRO-Verter is connected to a generator.
 The alarm will last for 10 seconds before the motor cranks.
-During this time, the Generator Status LED on the right will blink green indicating that the AGS function is initiating the generator start sequence.
+During this time, the Generator Status LED on the right will blink green indicating that the AGS function is initiating the generator start sequence. - ii.

-- ii.
 Once the generator is operating, verify the "AC IN" LED illuminates and the LCD displays CHARGE MODE within 90 seconds.
 At this point, the Generator Status LED on the right will be solid green. - iii.
 Verify the generator stays operating for 5 minutes uninterrupted while the CHARGE mode is operating (LED next to CHG will be illuminated). - c.
 Press the CTRL button.
 Rotate the SELECT knob to "03 Gen Control".
 Press SELECT. - d.
 Rotate the SELECT knob until "Generator AUTO" appears on the LCD.
 Press SELECT.

-If the Generator Status LED on the right is solid red, it Indicates a fault condition in which the generator either has not started, or has not provided the correct Gen Run sense signal/voltage to the AGS module - after four start attempts.
+^{} If the Generator Status LED on the right is solid red, it Indicates a fault condition in which the generator either has not started, or has not provided the correct Gen Run sense signal/voltage to the AGS module - after four start attempts.